heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Every action of our lives touches on some chord that will vibrate in eternity.
+> [!quote] Don't judge each day by the harvest you reap but by the seeds you plant.
-> — Edwin Chapin
+> — Robert Stevenson

 ------
 ```widgets